 The Mass Spec Scentinel system, developed on an ABSciex spectrometer, is highly efficient for a range of explosives and that the results it produces are quantitative (i.e. the instrument response is directly proportional to the amount of explosive present).

-MSA’s Managing Director Lance Hiley has been working with Brian Prescott, SETsquared Bath’s Entrepreneur in Residence (Advanced Engineering Business Acceleration Hub) to finesse the company’s pitch deck and to scope out plans for University collaboration in developing new sources and methods.
+MSA’s Managing Director Lance Hiley has been working with Brian Prescott, SETsquared Bath’s Entrepreneur in Residence for the Advanced Engineering Business Acceleration Hub - a sector specific business support hub funded through the European Regional Development Fund (ERDF) - to finesse the company’s pitch deck and to scope out plans for University collaboration in developing new sources and methods.

 Brian has introduced MSA to Dr Anneke Lubben and Dr Shaun Reeksting who are responsible for the University’s Mass Spectrometry Department which deploys a range of spectrometers from Bruker and Agilent and which, it is hoped, will extend the range of novel rapid direct analysis applications for MSA’s innovative source technology.

 MSA has already succeeded this year in winning funding support from Innovate UK for a mini-project to facilitate materials selection for commercial product development and is awaiting the result of a major bid to underpin the next phase of development.

 A bespoke business acceleration programme has been designed for Mass Spec Analytical which includes support from a business consultant to offer support and help to grow the business strategy and exploit new market opportunities.
 As part of the programme it has facilitated introductions to the Department of Mass Spectrometry at the University of Bath for research and funding opportunities.